Can the next CAP help to achieve Green Deal targets?

 The CAP in recent decades has been largely an income support policy, particularly since the decoupling of direct payments after 2005.
 These CAP budget transfers together with national budget support either in the form of co-financing or as stand-alone payments account for over half of net farm income (for family farms, this is equivalent to family farm income).
 For specific enterprises and in individual countries, the contribution to farm income can be even higher.

-In the first part of this post, I present the most recent data on the dependence of EU farm income on public transfers (see this post for data up to 2018 and a description of the various indicators that can be used to measure the dependence of farm income on public support).… Read the rest
+In the first part of this post, I present the most recent data on the dependence of EU farm income on public transfers (see this post for data up to 2018 and a description of the various indicators that can be used to measure the dependence of farm income on public support).
+Despite the criticisms that using the CAP as a mechanism of farm income support is ineffective, inefficient and inequitable (see this analysis and this previous post), there has been little progress in developing a less subsidy-dependent agricultural sector.… Read the rest